fohristiwhirl/golang_inheritance_notes/README.md

 Make each "class" (really a struct typedef) have a corresponding interface.
 The "class" implements all the methods of the interface.

-You can create a "subclass" by embedding the class in a new type, which also has its own interface with additional methods if desired.
-The new "subclass" must now implement all the additional methods of the new interface, but it can also override methods of its parent class.
+You can create a "subclass" by embedding the class in a new type, which should also have its own interface (with additional methods if desired).
+The new "subclass" must now implement all those additional methods, but it can also override methods of its parent class.

 You can check whether a "class" is a subclass of something by type-asserting on the interfaces (NOT on the concrete types).